What we find out about Audio-Technica M50X? Read in our Audio Technica ATH-M50X review below.

-The frequency range of the headphones ranges from 15 to 28,000 Hertz, which is why they are reasonably classified as a monitoring category, unlike fashion accessories like Dr.Dre headphones.
-Competitive headphones like the Allen & Heath Xone XD-53 offer an even wider frequency range that goes from 5 to 33,000 Hertz, but that didn’t make much difference when using M50x headphones that have much better sound insulation.
+The frequency range of the headphones ranges from 15 to 28,000 Hz, which is why they are reasonably classified as a monitoring category, unlike fashion accessories like Dr.Dre headphones.
+Competitive headphones like the Allen & Heath Xone XD-53 offer an even wider frequency range that goes from 5 to 33,000 Hertz, but that didn’t make much difference when using M50x headphones that have much better noise insulation.

 The drivers, or built-in speakers, are 45mm in diameter and reproduce solid, clear, deep tones without distortion.
 The treble is flawless and the only thing that can affect the bad sound is the source of the audio you are connecting to or the technically poor sound.
 If you connect these headphones to a device with a preamplifier (mixer, receiver, amplifiers), you get a full 99dB of power, which was quite loud to our ears, but at these values, the sound was clean and crystal clear.

-Comfort And Isolation
+What About Comfort And Isolation?

 The headphones, on the other hand, are slightly heavier than competing models in that range, which would be the only complaint.
 Nonetheless, you will be able to use them for a long time without feeling almost any discomfort.